ekholme/brain/content/FlexCreek Running Notes.md

 ## 2025-01-27 Update

 I didn't have very much time today to work, and I had to do some searching on how to handle writing a record given the database schema.
 But I think I have a reasonable approach for `CreateMovement` now.
 I haven't tested it yet, so writing a handler and checking the functionality will be the next step.

+to do:
+- Use `modernc.org/sqlite` driver instead of `mattn/go-sqlite3` bc the former doesn't require gcc.
 ## 2025-01-22 Update

 I spent some time today working on a `MovementService` to write movements to the sqlite database.
 I'm still mostly just scaffolding, although I did *start* to write some of the functionality to create a new movement.
 I'll need to pick back up here next time.
 I think once I get the `CreateMovement` functionality done, I'll add a handler so I can check the functionality.